gatsbyjs/gatsby/docs/docs/query-execution.md

 }
 ```

-This Query Job contains everything you need to execute the query (and do things like recording dependencies between pages and nodes).
-So, you push it onto the queue in [query-queue.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-queue.js) and then wait for the queue to empty.
-Let's see how `query-queue` works.
+This Query Job contains everything it needs to execute the query (and do things like recording dependencies between pages and nodes).
+It gets pushed onto the queue in [query-queue.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/internal-plugins/query-runner/query-queue.js) and then waits for the queue to empty.
+Next, this doc will cover how `query-queue` works.

 #### Query Queue Execution